HallaSurvivor/Blog/_posts/2022-07-11-model-categories.md

     This was a pleasant surprise for me.
 I've heard a lot of talk about derived categories, and they always seemed quite scary.
-It's been very exciting to feel like I'm getting a two-for-one deal every time I notice another concept in this subject start to make sense ^_^.
+It's been very exciting to feel like I'm getting a two-for-one deal every time I notice another concept in this subject start to make sense -- after all, it means I'm learning about both homotopy theories _and_ derived categories!
+    ^_^

 [^6]:
     As an aside, as a topos theorist, this all feels a bit familiar.